Four by Four, Discovering Young Composers of Europe

 The four selected composers will be commissioned to compose one new 12/15-minute piece on the same instruments used for the Call for Scores, and will receive € 5000 each.
 The new scores will have to be completed and uploaded on the DYCE website by the 15th of January 2020.

-Due to the Covid19 emergency, the DYCE concerts, the final convention and the release of the CD won’t take place in spring 2020, as planned.
+Due to the Covid19 emergency, the DYCE concerts, the final convention and the release of the CD could not take place in spring 2020, as planned.

 The following text refers to the original DYCE project, before the coronavirus emergency